yonimoses/jira-rest-customfield/README.md

 # Configuration

-The custom field can be configured with the Configure button in the addons section  in jira.:
+The custom field can be configured with the Configure button in the add-ons section in jira

-# Donations

-None is required.
-This plugin is fully done in my spare time.

 # Frequently Asked Questions

 ## Things are not working, where do I get help?

-If you have problems getting the plugin to work, please post a question on on [Atlassian Answers](https://answers.atlassian.com/) (tag your question with `jira` and `rest plugin`). or open a issue here.
+* General issue? post a question to [Atlassian Answers](https://answers.atlassian.com/) (tag your question with `jira` and `plugin`).
-For custom implementation or whatever, you can also post a issue on github
+* Open an issue here.

+## I need something special!

+* If it's not hard, and everyone will benefit from it - post an issue.
+* If it's REALLY custom - post an issue also :).
+* Open a pull request, you're more then welcome.

 ## How do I enable the logging of the plugin?

-the logger is `com.thejaxx` . besides that it's log4j as all plugins in JIRA.
+the logger is `com.thejaxx` . besides that it's log4j as all plugins in [JIRA](https://confluence.atlassian.com/doc/configuring-logging-181535215.html).